hmcalister/Tensorflow-EWC-Lambda-Search/README.md

 # EWC Lambda Gridsearch

 A fairly basic script to search over a range of lambda values for Elastic Weight Consolidation.
 Different sequential tasks can be configured for testing, as well as different search parameters and base models.
-An overview of this program is below:
+An overview of this program is below.

+This project is a spin off of a [much larger research project](https://github.com/hmcalister/Tensorflow-Intepretability-Project) undertaken at the University of Otago.
+This project was small part of the larger whole, but is interesting and independent enough to be preserved alone.

 ## Sequential Learning